modulocity/automationstationgame.com/_posts/devlog-21.md

 ## Decryption Revisited

 In the previous devlog ([devlog #20](/blog/devlog-20)), I introduced the new decryption mechanic.
 To recap, **Caches** scattered throughout the world require specific resources to unlock.
-Upon unlocking, an encrypted cartridge can be obtained, which requires a visit to a Decrypter for decryption.
+Upon unlocking, an encrypted cartridge can be obtained, which requires a visit to a **Decrypter** for decryption.
 Once completed, a new building schematic or recipe is revealed.

 Overall, I think this progression mechanic has a lot of potential.
 The game loop of discovering caches, collecting and crafting items to unlock them, and speculating about the contents of the cartridge is fun and rewarding.
 It also eliminates the need for a traditional tech tree, allowing players to carve their unique path through the game's technologies.

-However, there were still a lot of details to figure out with how this whole process looks and feels.
+However, there were still a lot of details to figure out regarding how this whole process looks and feels.
 How does the player track the decryption process?
-How do do they know what they unlocked?
+How do they know what they unlocked?
 I set out to answer these questions.

 ### First Attempt